Soviet Union Documentary Videos

 About Women and Children in the USSR, 1961

 Now, 52 years later, and 20 years after the collapse of the Soviet Union, these films are experiencing a rebirth.
 As part of creating this web site in 2011 to make Harvey’s films available, I made short clips from each film which I put up on YouTube and then embedded in my posts about the films.
 I entitled the clips Ordinary Life in the USSR, 1961.
-Today, over 135,000 viewers have visited my YouTube channel, including over 95,000 views of the Ordinary Life in the USSR clips alone.
+As of September, 2017, over 470,000 viewers have visited my YouTube channel, including over 300,000 views of the Ordinary Life in the USSR clips alone.
 Viewers have come from 120 countries.
 Debates about the USSR abound on the comments section on YouTube.

 This is the last thing I expected to happen.
 Now I realize that in the world today, especially outside the propagandized USA, there is widespread curiosity about women and children in the Soviet period.
 The experience of Russians since the USSR’s collapse fuels this interest as social services disappeared along with full employment and socialized medical care.
 Whatever one thinks of the Russian Revolution, Stalin, Lenin, Trotsky, or communism, the history of care and relative prosperity experienced by women and children during the Soviet period is now a lasting legacy.
 These two films present images helping to restart the thinking of people around the world on what governments and societies should provide for people.
 All of this happened after Harvey and Alice passed away.
 I am sure they would have rejoiced at this development, as I do.